Octoberfest7/XLL_Phishing/README.md

 ![image](https://user-images.githubusercontent.com/91164728/168449132-5d4f3ada-8449-4c64-9688-e585ed1274ae.png)

 Yikes.
-Truth be told I have no idea where the keylogging, encrypting, and deycrypting credentials alerts are coming from as my code doesn't do any of that.
+Truth be told I have no idea where the keylogging, encrypting, and decrypting credentials alerts are coming from as my code doesn't do any of that.
 Our actions sure look suspicious when laid out like this, but I will again comment on just how much data is collected by MDE on a single endpoint, let alone hundreds, thousands, or hundreds of thousands that an organization may have hooked into the EDR.
 So long as we aren't throwing any actual alerts, we are probably ok.

 ## Code Sample
 The moment most have probably been waiting for, I am providing a code sample of my developed XLL runner, limited to just those parts discussed here in the Tradecraft section.
 It will be on the reader to actually get the code into an XLL and implement it in conjunction with the rest of their runner.
 As always, do no harm, have permission to phish an organization, etc.